How to Engrave a Dog Tag – The 6 Best Methods Explained

 Insert the Cricut engraving tip into the machine's tool holder.

-In Design Space, select "aluminium sheet" or a similar material to set optimal pressure and throughput.
+In Design Space, select "aluminum sheet" or a similar material to set optimal pressure and passes.

 Step 5: Start engraving

-Start the engraving process and wait until the machine has completed the design.
+Start the engraving process and wait for the machine to complete the design.

-Carefully remove the dog tag and wipe away any residue.
+Carefully remove the dog tag and wipe off any residue.
 Polish the surface if necessary.

-Advantages and disadvantages of engraving dog tags with the Cricut Maker
+Pros and cons of engraving dog tags with a Cricut Maker

 Ideal for decorative or light engravings